storyprotocol/documentation/docs/Story Network (L1)/tokenomics-staking.md

 Delegators can choose to redelegate their tokens to another active validator even if their tokens are still in an immature staking period.
 Their staking period maturation date and reward rate will stay the same.

 Redelegation can only be triggered when the source and destination validators support the same token type.

+If users specify the token amount that has more than 9 decimal units, the actual reledegated amount will be rounded down to 9 decimal.

 ## Set withdrawal/reward address